aplteam/Tatin/docs/PackageConfiguration.md

 ### Introduction

-In the workspace a simple namespace can be a used for package configuration.
-On file it is saved as JSON5.
+In the workspace, a simple namespace can be used for package configuration.
+On file, it is saved as JSON5.
 Tatin's API offers a function `Tatin.InitialisePackage` that can be used to create a package config file.

-It can be fed with an empty vector as right argument: then just defaults are established.
+It can be fed with an empty vector as the right argument: then just defaults are established.

-Instead you may create a namespace and populate that namespace with Tatin package configuration variables which are discussed underneath.
-In this case the values in the namespace overwrite the defaults.
+Instead, you may create a namespace and populate that namespace with Tatin package configuration variables which are discussed underneath.
+In this case, the values in the namespace overwrite the defaults.

 Example: